neutralinojs/neutralinojs/README.md

 - Download latest Neutralino lightweight SDK from [releases](https://github.com/neutralinojs/neutralinojs/releases)
 - Write code for your application
-- Double click on the Neutralino binary, it will run the app on your default browser
+- Double click on the Neutralino binary, it will run the app on your default browser or a native window
-- Close the browser tab (Neutralino runtime will terminate automatically)
+- Close the browser tab (Neutralino runtime will terminate automatically) or Close window

 ### Deploying your app